MMSB-MOBI/CHOKO/README.md

 source Compute_scores.sh
 ```
 This script will create four directories:
-1. Scores_Freq_top50: scores of the first 2000 ZDOCK poses, using frequencies in Freq_top50, requires about 36 minutes, size 27.0 MB,
+1. Scores_Freq_top50: scores of the first 2000 ZDOCK poses, using frequencies in Freq_top50,
-2. Scores_Freq_top100: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top100, requires about 36 minutes, size 27.0 MB,
+2. Scores_Freq_top100: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top100,
-3. Scores_Freq_top1000: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top1000, requires about 36 minutes, size 27.0 MB,
+3. Scores_Freq_top1000: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top1000,
-4. Scores_Freq_top2000: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top2000, requires about 36 minutes, size 27.0 MB.
+4. Scores_Freq_top2000: scores of the first 2000 ZDOCK poses, using frequencies  in Freq_top2000,

+Each directory creation will require about 36 minutes, and consume 27.0MB of storage.

 ### Evaluation of Different Consensus-Based Rescoring Functions